SEED-X: Multimodal Models with Unified Multi-granularity Comprehension and Generation: Introduction

 To endow SEED-X with the aforementioned characteristics, our approach incorporates (1) a visual tokenizer to unify image comprehension and generation, where its multi-granularity de-tokenization phase facilitates image generation and high-precision image manipulation, and (2) an MLLM with dynamic resolution image encoding to enable the comprehension of images with arbitrary sizes and aspect ratios.
-Specifically, we utilize a pre-trained ViT as the visual tokenizer and train a visual de-tokenizer initialized from SDXL \cite{podell2023sdxl} to decode realistic images by taking the ViT features as input.
-Given the high-level ViT features as input, our visual de-tokenizer can reconstruct images semantically aligned with the original images.
+Specifically, we utilize a pre-trained ViT as the visual tokenizer and train a visual de-tokenizer to decode realistic images by taking the ViT features as input.
 To realize the retention of fine-grained details of the input image to satisfy image manipulation, we further fine-tune the visual de-tokenizer to take an extra condition image as input in the latent space (See Fig.~\ref{fig:tokenizer}).
-The ViT features serve as a bridge to decouple the training of the visual (de-)tokenizer and the MLLM in SEED-X. The dynamic resolution image encoding divides an input image into sub-images and adds extrapolatable 2D positional embeddings to the ViT features of each sub-image, allowing the MLLM to scale to any image resolution.
-As for the image generation training objective, a fixed number of learnable queries are fed into the MLLM, where the output hidden states are trained to reconstruct the ViT features of the target images.
+The ViT features \textbf{serve as a bridge} to decouple the training of the visual (de-)tokenizer and the MLLM.
+The dynamic resolution image encoding divides an input image into sub-images and adds extrapolatable 2D positional embeddings to the ViT features of each sub-image, allowing the MLLM to scale to any image resolution.
+For image generation, a fixed number of learnable queries are fed into the MLLM, where the output hidden states are trained to reconstruct the ViT features of the target images.
 During inference, the image de-tokenizer can take both the output features from the MLLM and the condition image provided by users as input, ensuring that the decoded image can possess high-level semantics that meet the multimodal instructions and retain the low-level details.